xapian/xapian-docsprint/tutorial/bigramindexingandaccessing.rst

 Tutorial to Index Bigram and access Bigrams,Bigram Postings
 ==============================================================

-Brass backend now support bigram indexing and use it for facilitating Language Model Search.
+Brass backend now support bigram indexing and use it for facilitate language model Search.
-Bigrams usage can be extended by using them as collocation for Diversified Search results,query reformulation suggestions etc.
+Bigrams have diverse usage evident from literature.Usage of bigrams can be increased for collocation for Diversified Search results,query reformulation suggestions etc in xapian framework.

 Introduction to Bigram:
 -------------------------

-A bigram or digram is every sequence of two adjacent elements in a string of tokens:
+A bigram is every sequence of two adjacent elements in a string of tokens:
 ::
 	Document Content: